Esri/terraformer/docs/GeoStore.md

 # GeoStore

-`Terraformer.GeoStore` is a class built for handing lightweight storage and querying of large amounts of geometies.
+`Terraformer.GeoStore` is a class built for handing lightweight storage and querying of large amounts of [GeoJSON Features](http://www.geojson.org/geojson-spec.html#feature-objects).
+It is very fast and index the [rough US counties data](https://github.com/Esri/Terraformer/blob/master/examples/geostore/counties_rough.json) (about 950k) in about 120ms and search for which county contains a point in about 6.5ms.
+These numbers are form the latest version of Chrome.

 ## Introduction